locationtech/geomesa/docs/tutorials/geomesa-quickstart-accumulo.rst

 In the Data pane, enter values for the bounding boxes.
 In this case, you can click on the link to compute these values from the data.

-In the Dimensions tab, check the "Enabled" checkbox under Time.
-Then select "When" in the Attribute and End Attribute dropdowns, and "Continuous Interval" in the Presentation dropdown.

 Click on the "Save" button when you are done.

 Take a look